vicdant1/golang-topics/README.md

   - Comparable
     In GO, we can use 'comparable' as an identifier of primitive types that can be both compared and used as generic type.

+  - Modularization
+    In Go, we implement packages as directories: package university -> ./university
+    things we want to export in package should begin with capital first letter

+    ```go
+    package temperature

+    // It begins with capital letter
+    func CelsiusToFahrenheit(t float64) float64 {
+      return (t*9/5) + 32
+    }

+    //------------ TO USE IT ------------
+    package main
+    import (
+      "fmt"
+      "temperature"
+    )

+    func main() {
+      temp := temperature.CelsiusToFahrenheit(10.2)

+      fmt.Println(temp)
+    }

+    ```

+    Modules simplifies dependecies

+    go.mod - lists every package program needs to work

+    go mod init module-name

+    // generates it on ./go.mod

+    module module-name

+    go 1.20 // go version

+    go mod tidy // check program and insert dependency requirements on go.mod -> generates a go.sum (it checks integrity)